Cracker Barrel Foundation

 The Cracker Barrel Employee Scholarship Program is another critical piece in the Cracker Barrel Foundation’s goal to increase access to education, and thus improve economic opportunities.
 The program recognizes and rewards the accomplishments of Cracker Barrel employees and their dependents that excel in their studies and serve their communities.

-The Foundation has awarded more than 800 scholarships, totaling over $1 million.
+The Foundation has awarded over 800 scholarships, totaling more than $1 million.

 The Cracker Barrel Foundation is eager to learn more about organizations with goals that align with our priorities.

 To apply for a grant, please submit a preliminary one- or two-page letter of inquiry to the Cracker Barrel Foundation.

 Include the following information in the letter of inquiry: